-Westlake US 2 Received 5/16/2023
+Westlake US 2 Received 8/10/2023

-SNT Satellite Update InSAR Subsidence May 13, 2023
+SNT Satellite Update InSAR Subsidence August 5, 2023

-Lonquist comment:
+Longuist comment:

-"The SNT satellite (12-day revisit) passed by Sulphur on Saturday May 13.
-We received the dataset Monday and verified that none of the datapoint areas around the dome and caverns near the western flank are showing deviation from their linear trend.
-This dataset has been evaluated and a report prepared using the new evaluation methodology and reporting template.
-Please find report attached. "
+"The SNT satellite (12-day revisit) passed by Sulphur on Saturday August 5.
+We received the dataset Monday and verified that none of the datapoint areas around the dome and caverns near the western flank are showing deviation from their respective trends.
+The attached evaluation report has been prepared for reference."